percolate/neue/README.md

 })
 ```

-Where the loaded CSS is like:
+Where the CSS file looks something like this:

 ```css
 @font-face {